anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 For this tutorial, we'll be creating a Convolutional Neural Network(CNN) model with Keras on Colaboratory.
 The model will be able to classify the images of cat and dog.

-1. What is Image Recognition(or Image Classification)?
-[Source](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/)\
+1. What is Image Recognition (or Image Classification)?\
-Image classification is the task of taking an input image and outputting a class (a cat, dog, etc) or a probability of classes that best describes the image.\
-When a computer sees an image (takes an image as input), it will see an array of pixel values.\
+When a computer sees an image (takes an image as input), it will see an array of pixel values.</br></br>
 ![screenshots/task_0_1.png](screenshots/task_0_1.png)\
-Depending on the resolution and size of the image, it will see a WIDTH x HEIGHT x 3 array of numbers (The WIDTH and HEIGHT refers to the size while the 3 refers to RGB values).
+</br>Depending on the resolution and size of the image, it will see a WIDTH x HEIGHT x 3 array of numbers (The WIDTH and HEIGHT refers to the size while the 3 refers to RGB values).
 For example, suppose we have a colorful image in JPG format with a size 480 x 480.
 The array seen by the computer will be 480 x 480 x 3.
 Each of these numbers is a value between 0 and 255 which describes the pixel intensity at that point.
 These numbers, while meaningless to us when we perform image classification, are the only inputs available to the computer.\
-The idea of image classification is that, you give the computer this array of numbers, then it will output numbers that describe the probability of the image being a certain class (eg. .80 for cat, .2 for dog).
+The idea of image classification is that, you give the computer this array of numbers, then it will output numbers that describe the probability of the image being a certain class (eg. 0.8 for cat, 0.2 for dog).

 2. What are [CNNs](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/)?\
-Convolutional Neural Networks (CNNs or ConvNets) are a category of [Neural Networks](https://ujjwalkarn.me/2016/08/09/quick-intro-neural-networks/) that have proven very effective in areas such as image recognition and classification.
-CNNs have been successful in identifying faces, objects and traffic signs apart from powering vision in robots and self driving cars.
+Convolutional Neural Networks (CNNs or ConvNets) are a category of [Neural Networks](https://ujjwalkarn.me/2016/08/09/quick-intro-neural-networks/) that are very effective in areas such as image recognition and classification.
+They have been successful in identifying faces, objects and traffic signs apart from powering vision in robots and self driving cars.

 3. What is [Keras](https://keras.io/)?\
 Keras is an open source neural network library written in Python.
 It was developed with a focus on enabling fast experimentation.

 4. What is [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb)?\
 Colaboratory is a Google research project created to help disseminate machine learning education and research.
-It is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.
+It is a free Jupyter notebook environment that requires no setup and runs entirely in a virtual machine (VM) hosted in the cloud.